Pure-D/dlang-debug/README.md

 # dlang-debug

-Pretty printers for various dlang types for GDB and LLDB.
+Pretty printers for various dlang types for GDB, LLDB and VSDBG.

 TODO:
 - GDB